-The Board's Rules stipulate the manner and restricted size of e-filing submissions and documents.
-Documents that are properly filed will usually be available to the Vice-Chair to use during the hearing.
-However, if the material is lengthy, the Vice-Chair may direct the parties to prepare the material in a specific manner for the purpose of the hearing.
+The Tribunal's Rules stipulate the manner and restricted size of e-filing submissions and documents.
+Documents that are properly filed will usually be available to the Presiding Officer to use during the hearing.
+However, if the material is lengthy, the Presiding Officer may direct the parties to prepare the material in a specific manner for the purpose of the hearing.

-A party seeking to rely on a significant number of documents or voluminous material should use a third-party Cloud tool (such as Drop Box, Google Drive, or Microsoft OneDrive) to share with the Vice-Chair and the other parties.
-Parties should provide access to the Cloud tool by including the link in a letter addressed to the Registrar's office and submitted using Form A-108.
-It is the party's responsibility to ensure that the use of the third-party Cloud tool is simple and straightforward for the Vice-Chair and the other parties to access.
-All documents and other material shared with the Vice-Chair in this manner for the hearing must also be filed with the Board in accordance with its Rules of Procedure.
+A party seeking to rely on a significant number of documents or voluminous material may request permission by writing to the Registrar's office to use a third-party Cloud tool (such as Drop Box, Google Drive, or Microsoft OneDrive) to share with the Presiding Officer and the other parties.
+If necessary, a participant may contact the Registrar's office for direction on how to share the link with the Presiding Officer.
+It is the party's responsibility to ensure that the use of the third-party Cloud tool is simple and straightforward for the Presiding Officer and the other parties to access.
+All documents and other material shared with the Vice-Chair in this manner for the hearing must also be filed with the Tribunal in accordance with its Rules of Practice.